Leverage Knowledge Graph and Large Language Model for Law Article Recommendation: A Case Study of Chinese Criminal Law: Method

 \section{Method}

-The pipeline of CLAKG-based law article recommendation is shown in Figure \ref{fig:quanwenliuchengtu}.
+The overall closed-loop pipeline of the proposed CLAKG-based law article recommendation system is shown in Figure \ref{fig:quanwenliuchengtu}.
+It consists of three main stages: (i) constructing the Case-Enhanced Law Article Knowledge Graph (CLAKG) (Section~3.1); (ii) performing LLM--CLAKG based law article recommendation (Section~3.2), as shown in Figure \ref{fig:LawRec}; and (iii) human--machine collaboration, where legal experts review and correct the recommended articles and the CLAKG is updated accordingly (Section~3.3).

 We first establish a knowledge graph based on the designed schema.
 Initially, nodes and relationships are extracted from law articles and judgments in cases to construct the Law Article Knowledge Graph (LAKG) and the Adjudicated Cases Knowledge Graph (ACKG).
 Subsequently, by utilizing a Large Language Model (LLM), these two graphs are integrated to form CLAKG.
 This part is introduced in Section \ref{sub:CPLKG_construction}.
-Building upon this, we have developed a human-machine Collaborative law article recommendation framework.
-Users describe new case information, and the LLM would provide potentially applicable law articles based on keyword matching and graph embedding techniques.
-Moreover, the system can provide similar historical case information from the CLAKG, followed by providing most relevant law articles that match the new case using LLM.
-This part is introduced in Section \ref{sub:law_article_rec_fw}.
-Following the above process, the user reviews the law articles provided by the system and corrects any inaccuracies.
-The new case information is used to update the CLAKG.
+Building upon this, we have developed a human--machine collaborative law article recommendation framework.
+Users describe new case information, and the LLM provides potentially applicable law articles based on keyword matching and graph embedding techniques.
+Moreover, the system can provide similar historical case information from the CLAKG, followed by providing the most relevant law articles that match the new case using LLM (Section \ref{sub:law_article_rec_fw}).
+Following the above process, the legal expert reviews the law articles provided by the system and corrects any inaccuracies.
+The new case information is used to update the CLAKG, forming a closed-loop human–machine collaboration process whose practical effect is illustrated in Section \ref{sec33}.